 The Company entered into a Technology Partnerships Canada ("TPC") agreement with the Canadian Federal Government on November 12, 1999.
 Under this agreement, TPC agreed to fund 27% of the costs incurred by the Company, prior to March 31, 2004, in the development of certain oligonucleotide product candidates up to a maximum contribution from TPC of \$7.2 million (C\$9.3 million).
 The Company received a cumulative contribution of \$2.7 million (C\$3.7 million).
 In return for the funding provided by TPC, the Company agreed to pay royalties on the share of future licensing and product revenue, if any, that is received by the Company on certain non-RNAi oligonucleotide product candidates covered by the funding under the agreement.
 These royalties are payable until a certain cumulative payment amount is achieved or until a pre-specified date.
 In addition, until a cumulative amount equal to the funding actually received under the agreement has been paid to TPC, the Company agreed to pay 2.5% royalties on any royalties the Company receives on sales of Acrotech Biopharma LLC's Marqibo® (formerly Spectrum Pharmaceuticals, Inc.).
-For the three months ended March 31, 2020 and 2019, the Company to TPC were not material in either period.
-The cumulative amount paid or accrued up to March 31, 2020 was less than \$0.1 million, resulting in the contingent amount due to TPC being \$2.7 million (C\$3.7 million).
+For each of the nine months ended September 30, 2020 and 2019, the Company earned royalties on Marqibo sales in the amount of \$0.2 million.
+The resulting royalties payable by the Company to TPC were not material in either period.
+The cumulative amount paid or accrued up to September 30, 2020 was less than \$0.1 million, resulting in the contingent amount due to TPC being \$2.7 million).